Terra Infecta: Disease and the Italian Landscape

 12.5 x 18 cm, 304 pp.

 Southern Italy is now a glamorous tourist destinations.
-Yet until recently, it was haunted by associations with disease and uncleanliness – on the basis of frequent epidemics and of its inhabitants’ alleged barbarity.
+Yet it was long haunted by associations with disease and uncleanliness, on the basis of frequent epidemics and of its inhabitants’ alleged barbarity.

-In this narrative study, Andrea Bagnato shows how sanitation and its metaphors underpin the narrative of a pathological “south” opposed to a functional “north”, which persists in Italy as elsewhere.
+This narrative study shows how sanitation and its metaphors were central to Italy’s internal colonialism, and how the notion of a pathological “south” opposed to a functional “north” persists there just as elsewhere.

-The book charts the disappearance of Venetian wetlands, urban renewal in Naples and Matera, and protocols of containment in Milan, presenting a counter-history of the urban and rural landscapes of Italy.
+Terra Infecta is a counterhistory of the urban and rural landscapes of Italy.
+It charts the disappearance of the Venetian wetlands, urban renewal and displacement in Naples and Matera, and protocols of containment in Milan.
 It is at once a critique of modern hygiene, and a collection of revelatory moments of community, healing, and resistance.

-Terra Infecta is based on a long-term research project initiated in 2015, which has also resulted in lectures, workshops, articles, and exhibitions.
+Terra Infecta is based on a long-term project initiated in 2016, which has also resulted in lectures, workshops, articles, and exhibitions.
+The research was supported by Het Nieuwe Instituut, the Graham Foundation, FBSR, and the Canadian Centre for Architecture.

 events